-Standard Element Rating A Rating B Rating C E01 - Purpose and audience communicates basic ideas and information appropriately for a purpose and an audience communicates† basic ideas and information with understanding of purpose and audience communicates† basic ideas and information with limited understanding of purpose E02 - Communication strategies selects and uses strategies to establish and maintain communication in everyday contexts uses strategies to establish and maintain communication in everyday contexts uses simple strategies to establish and maintain communication in everyday contexts as modelled E02 - Presentation of information makes a short presentation‡ of identified information using appropriate nonverbal skills, delivery skills, topic knowledge and visual supports from a given range. makes a short presentation‡ of identified information using nonverbal skills, delivery skills, topic knowledge and visual supports from a given range. makes a short presentation‡ of identified information using limited nonverbal skills, delivery skills, topic knowledge and visual supports from a given range.
+Criterion elements Rating A Rating B Rating C E1 - Purpose and audience communicates† basic ideas and information appropriately for a purpose and an audience communicates† basic ideas and information with understanding of purpose and audience communicates† basic ideas and information with limited understanding of purpose E2 - Communication strategies selects and uses strategies to establish and maintain communication in everyday contexts uses strategies to establish and maintain communication in everyday contexts uses simple strategies to establish and maintain communication in everyday contexts as modelled E3 - Presentation of information makes a short presentation [‡] using nonverbal skills, delivery skills, topic knowledge and visual supports as modelled. makes a short presentation [‡] using nonverbal skills, delivery skills, topic knowledge and visual supports as modelled: errors do not impede meaning. makes a short presentation [‡] using nonverbal skills, delivery skills, topic knowledge and visual supports as modelled: errors may impede meaning at times.

-communicates through writing, speaking, interacting and representing presentation through speaking, interacting and representing
+[†]communicates through writing, speaking, interacting and representing